|

 General Property

-You should consider what you want to happen to property such as real estate, bank accounts and vehicles.
-If you share the ownership of property with others, you may not be sure what you are entitled to give away by your will.
-This may require considerable legal knowledge.
-It is wise to see a lawyer who can determine if the type of shared ownership you have entitles you to include that property in your will.
+What do you want to happen to property such as real estate, bank accounts and vehicles?
+If you share the ownership of property with others, it is wise to see a lawyer to help you determine if the type of shared ownership you have allows you to include that property in your will.

 Pension Plans, Life Insurance, RRSPs, and Credit Union Accounts

-Things like pension plans, life insurance, RRSPs and Credit Union Accounts can be given away by your will only if you have named your estate as the beneficiary of these assets.
-In such a case, these assets will become part of your estate upon your death and their distribution will be governed by the terms of your will.
-However, these assets would not be included in your will if they are payable to a named beneficiary other than your estate.
+You can distribute things in your will like pension plans, life insurance, RRSPs, and credit union accounts but only if you have named your estate as the beneficiary of these assets.
+In such a case, these assets will become part of your estate when you die and the terms of your will then govern their distribution.
+However, you may decide instead to make these assets payable to a named beneficiary, other than your estate, and you would not have to deal with them in your will.

 Personal Items